PCEX

 The regulator reports that multiple sites using the PCEX name are part of a coordinated investment scam network.
 These platforms fabricate trading results, show users bogus account balances, and block all withdrawal attempts.
 Victims may be told to pay extra “fees” or “taxes,” yet no money is returned.
 Other common complaints in schemes like this include poor or nonexistent customer support, sudden account lockouts after deposits, and misleading “bonus” promotions that later become a pretext to deny withdrawals.

-Additional red flags associated with PCEX-branded pages can include a lack of transparency about the operator (no verifiable company details), unverifiable claims about licensing, fake endorsements or “success stories,” and aggressive marketing that pressures users to deposit quickly or “top up” to unlock withdrawals.
+Additional red flags associated with PCEX-branded pages include a lack of transparency about the operator (no verifiable company details), unverifiable claims about licensing, fake endorsements or “success stories,” and aggressive marketing that pressures users to deposit quickly or “top up” to unlock withdrawals.

 The Financial Markets Authority also states that PCEX-branded pages have no affiliation with any legitimate or licensed financial service provider and should be avoided.
 In practical terms, this means there is no reliable indication of regulatory approval or a verifiable physical presence that would allow users to pursue complaints through standard regulated channels.